Giraray/post-process-fx/readme.md

 bugs and low priority stuff:
 - Insert image needs error handling.
-- Clean up render() in ShaderObject.
 - Add onWindowResize handler.
 - re-evalute RenderDescriptor.
-- ASCII DoG config
-- CRT filter has weird artefacts on ImgTextures.
+- CRT filter sometimes has weird artefacts on ImgTextures.
 Have no idea why

 things that would be nice to have:
 - Mouse-interactive fluid simulation texture